zauberware/rails-devise-graphql/README.md

 It also triggers pipeline while opening a PR.

 ## What's missing?
+- Update and Delete mutation for admin of an account

 Feel free to make feature requrest or join development!

 ## Share this repo